siefkenj/UnderstandingLevelcurves/README.md

 ## Development
-The models are developed in `openscad`, a computer language for describing solid 3d figures.
+The models are developed in `openscad`, a computer program/language for describing solid 3d figures.
 The figures are exported through `openscad` to the `.stl` format used by most 3D printers.
 If you are on linux, you may batch convert the `.scad` files to `.stl` files with the command

     for i in shape-0*.scad
     do